 A halyard is a line used to raise and lower the sail.
 It runs from the head of the sail to the masthead through a block and continues down to the deck.
-It is common to run the halyard back to the cockpit, but many prefer to leave it on the mast.
+Running the halyard back to the cockpit is common, but many prefer to leave it on the mast.

 Fun fact: Old traditional sailboats sometimes used a stainless steel wire attached to the head of the sail instead of a line!

 The halyard for the headsail is run through a block in front of the masthead.
 If your boat has a staysail, it needs a separate halyard.
 These lines are primarily untouched on vessels with a furling system except when you pack the sail away or back up.
 Commonly referred to as the jib halyard.

 A spinnaker halyard is basically the same as the main halyard but used to hoist and lower the spinnaker, gennaker, or parasailor.

 The spinnaker halyard is also excellent for climbing up the front of the mast, hoisting the dinghy on deck, lifting the outboard, and many other things.

 A sheet is a line you use to control and trim a sail to the angle of the wind.
 The mainsheet controls the angle of the mainsail and is attached between the boom and the mainsheet traveler.
 The two headsail sheets are connected to the sail’s clew (lower aft corner) and run back to each side of the cockpit.

 These are control lines used to adjust the angle and tension of the sail.
 It is also the line used to unfurl a headsail on a furling system.
 Depending on what sail you are referring to, this can be the Genoa sheet, the Jib sheet, the Gennaker sheet, etc.